SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

 # <a name="Examples"></a> Running some examples

- * Go to the "examples" folder in Pynn8Examples
+ * Go to the "examples" folder in PynnExamples
  * Run: `va_benchmark.py`
  * You will see the system go through a series of processes from partitioning, to placement, to routing and finally to loading and running.
  * Once the example has finished, you should see a graph that will look something like this: